davidobrien1985/davidobrien1985.github.io/blog/_posts/2011-10-21-local-to-anywhereprofile-migrator-cloud-migration.md

   - profilemigrator
   - XenDesktop
 ---
-<a href="http://www.citrix.com" onclick="_gaq.push(['_trackEvent', 'outbound-article', 'http://www.citrix.com', 'Citrix']);" target="_blank">Citrix</a> Synergy is just about to start and I thought I could talk a bit about Profile Migrator, as it’s part of Citrix’s Desktop Transformation Model.<span style="line-height: 26px; letter-spacing: 1px; font-family: helvetica, arial, sans-serif; color: #999999; font-size: 22px">&nbsp;</span>
+[Citrix](http://www.citrix.com) Synergy is just about to start and I thought I could talk a bit about Profile Migrator, as it’s part of Citrix’s Desktop Transformation Model.<span style="line-height: 26px; letter-spacing: 1px; font-family: helvetica, arial, sans-serif; color: #999999; font-size: 22px">&nbsp;</span>

 In this scenario I am going to show you in a quick demonstration how fast and easy you can actually migrate a local Windows XP user to a XenDesktop based Windows 7 user.